|

 Soundboards (Great and Swell)

-renovated to correct split timbers, broken animal
+renovated and split timbers corrected, broken animal

 glue joints and perished leather replaced.
 Other

-work involves broken sliders repaired and adjusted
+work involved broken sliders repaired and adjusted

 for free and smooth working.